lawsonlam07/Cipher-Tools/README.md

 ### [Block Transposition Cipher Decoder:](https://openprocessing.org/sketch/2074779)
 > https://openprocessing.org/sketch/2074779

 A tool to decrypt simple permutation/transposition ciphers.
 It uses trigram analysis to choose the right key, which is then used to decrypt the ciphertext.
-Note that only letters A-Z are allowed, and should be split into blocks of the same length, seperated by a space.
-When entering a custom key, each number should be seperated by a comma, and nothing more.
+Note that only letters A-Z are allowed, and should be split into blocks of the same length, separated by a space.
+When entering a custom key, each number should be separated by a comma, and nothing more.
 Again, the hotkeys are: arrows to change the shift amount, space to auto-solve & enter to copy result.